-Nuadibu color scheme is dominated by dull gray-yellow shades, which require some adaptation from the European eyes.
-Near the unfinished/abandoned buildings a luxurious villa can be found.
-It is a similar story with the cars: sometimes in a crowd of beat-up survivors a classic in showroom condition appears.
+Nuadibu colour scheme is dominated by dull grey-yellow shades, which require some adaptation from the European eyes.
+Near the unfinished/abandoned buildings, a luxurious villa can be found.
+It is a similar story with the cars: sometimes, in a crowd of beat-up survivors, a classic in showroom condition appears.

 Driving in Nuadibu on the surprisingly good quality paved roads has its similarities with driving in Sicily.
-Horn must be used a lot to announce one's participation in traffic.
-Failing to do so might get you involved in an accident, which happen quite frequently here.
-The big number of accidents might also relate to how the driving exam is carried out.
+The horn must be used a lot to announce one's participation in traffic.
+Failing to do so might get you involved in an accident, which happens quite frequently here.
+The many accidents might also relate to how the driving exam is carried out.
 Many participants pass it without a vehicle.
 Introducing a sufficient amount of money to the instructor usually does the job.
-This 'exam' can be held by anyone with 17 years of age.
+This 'exam' can be held by anyone 17 years of age.

-Meanwhile we were trying to reach the famous fish market without any new 'unsmooth' driving marks.
-By carefully limiting the power produced by our five-cylinder diesel engine we made it and it was difficult not to notice the unique car park at the gate.
-Bodywork rusted so bad that one can see through it and windshields faded so much that one cannot see through them anymore.
-Of course that is no surprise, these vehicles are vital tools and some of them are serving for more than six decades.
-Luxuries like an interior or headlights are not a necessity therefore not all cars have them.
+Meanwhile, we were trying to reach the famous fish market without any new 'unsmooth' driving marks.
+By carefully limiting the power produced by our five-cylinder diesel engine, we made it, and it was difficult not to notice the unique car park at the gate.
+Bodywork rusted so bad that one could see through it, and windshields faded so much that one could not see through them anymore.
+Of course, that is no surprise, these vehicles are vital tools, and some of them have been serving for more than six decades.
+Luxuries like an interior or headlights are not a necessity; therefore, not all cars have them.
 The local mechanics probably use similar methods to keep these machines running as the Cubans.